Join the RHS today and support our charity

 See what events are on near you and browse your bookmarked pages.

-Ornamental grasses can play a part in most gardens, from providing calming accompaniments to more colourful flowering plants to being the sole focus of the design.
+Ornamental grasses can be used to great effect in our gardens, from providing a calming presence to more exuberant flowering plants to being the only focus of the design.
 There are grasses for damp or dry soil, shady as well as sunny situations.
-Many are great to add to the cutting garden; others perform well in containers.
+Many are ideal for gravel gardens, prairie planting, wildlife gardens and are great to add to the cutting garden; others perform well in containers.

-Ornamental grasses tolerate a wide range of conditions, but most like a sunny position in light, moist but well-drained, moderately fertile soil.
+Ornamental grasses tolerate a wide range of conditions, but most like an open sunny position in light, moist but well-drained, moderately fertile soil.

 They do not need much feeding; this can encourage lush foliage at the expense of flowers.
 One application of a balanced fertiliser in spring is adequate.